marcelglueck/BEpipeR/setup_guide.md

    2. In RStudio, go to 'Tools" > 'Global Options ...'.
 Under 'R Session; R version' click 'Change' and select the required version of R
    3. Close RStudio
 4. Open the BEpipeR.Rproj file in RStudio; the package for setting-up the reproducible environment is bootstrapped.
 Subsequently, it will prompt that packages recorded in the lockfile are not installed on your system yet.
 7. Type ```renv::restore()```; confirm the prompted dialog with "y"; renv will download and install all packages required to a per-project library.
-After this step has concluded successfully, the pipeline is ready for use.
+8. For the vizualization of plot locations, the borders of Germany must be obtained as gpkg file from [here](https://geodata.ucdavis.edu/gadm/gadm4.1/gpkg/gadm41_DEU.gpkg) and stored as 'Germany_borders.gpkg' in the 'Helpers' directory.

+The pipeline is now ready to be used 🥳